 As Texas was the most remote of the southern states at the time, it was not until June 19, 1865 that Union troops arrived in Galveston, Texas and freed the remainder of the enslaved people in the former Confederate states.

-The holiday is meant to memorialize the official emancipation of slaves in the former Confederacy as well as dually celebrating African American history and culture.
+The holiday memorializes the official emancipation of slaves in the former Confederacy as well as dually celebrating African American history and culture.

 History of Independence Day Holiday

-The Independence Day Holiday is celebrated annually on July 4th.
-It first became a holiday in 1870 and was part of the four initial federal holidays passed into law.
-This was introduced in part to correspond with similar laws from the existing states at the time.
+Americans celebrates the Independence Day Holiday annually on July 4th.
+It first became a holiday in 1870 and with its inclusion in the four initial federal holidays passed into law.
+Legislators introduced Independence Day in part to correspond with similar laws from the existing states at the time.

 The Second Continental Congress formally approved a resolution of independence from Great Britain on July 2nd, 1776.
-Despite this, Independence Day is celebrated on July 4th, which is the date the Declaration of Independence was issued.
+Despite this, Independence Day is celebrated on July 4th, which is the date the Second Continental Congress issued the Declaration of Independence.

-Historians debate when the actual Declaration of Independence was signed, as it is doubtful all members actually signed it on July 4th.
+Historians debate the actual date of the signing of the Declaration of Independence, as the founders did not likely all sign it on July 4th.
 Nevertheless, as the Declaration of Independence is dated July 4th, this is the date Americans have taken as Independence Day.

-The Independence Day holiday is widely celebrated with displays of patriotism throughout the nation.
+Americans widely celebrate thee Independence Day holiday with displays of patriotism throughout the nation.
 Occurring in the middle of summer, the day is often commemorated with outdoor festivals, fireworks, and copious use of the colors of the United States’ flag (red, white, and blue).

 History of Labor Day Holiday

-The Labor Day holiday was created in 1894 through an act of Congress.
-Labor Day has always been held on the first Monday of September, giving workers a three-day long weekend.
+An act of Congress in 1894 created the Labor Day holiday.
+Labor Day has always occurred on the first Monday of September, giving workers a crucial three-day long weekend.

 The origin of Labor Day is unique among the federal holidays in the United States.
 Labor Day is meant to recognize the average laborer and to give the everyday person a cause for recognition and celebration.